Student guide to harassment and sexual misconduct

 6. Training for students

-Universities and colleges must make sure their students are informed and understand the steps their university or college is taking to protect them.
+Universities and colleges must make sure their students are informed and understand the steps their university or college is taking to protect them, as set out in their single comprehensive source of information.
+This needs to include:

 - training for potential witnesses of sexual misconduct